estadao-digital/test-dev/README.md

-# Teste to Developer Estadão
+# Test to Developer Estadão

 ### NOTES ABOUT THE PROCESS
 This API was made for a Estadão Test and I chose to develop everything without a framework because I think I can show my knowledge better about languages and patterns.
 Of Course, I could delivery fastly if I would choice frameworks.